coreweave/tensorizer/examples/benchmark_buffer_size/README.md

 By default, the `redis` tests are targeted to `localhost` on port `6379`.
 The pod definition automatically starts a Redis server on the same pod.
-We load the model into the Redis server from the `tensorizer` S3 bucket.
+We load the model into the Redis server from the `tensorized` S3 bucket.

 Running the Benchmark
 ---------------------
 You should be able to run the benchmark by invoking `kubectl apply -f benchmark.yaml` from this directory.
-This will start a Kubernetes Job that runs the benchmakr across 10 pods.
+This will start a Kubernetes Job that runs the benchmark across 10 pods.
 You can change the number of pods by changing the `parallelism` field in `benchmark.yaml`.